Volant Spatula: Volant closure and acquisition by Atomic

 McConkey and Turner convinced Gen-X/Huffy to invest in an initial production run of the "V2" Spatula, which eliminated the full stainless steel cap in favor of an aluminum/fiberglass sidewall with a stainless steel top sheet.
 The "V2" sidewall became a feature of all subsequent Atomic-produced Volants.
-Atomic insisted on adding lots of fiberglass which weighed the ski down, not understanding how steel worked in the original Volant skis that negated the need for structural fiberglass layers.
+Atomic insisted on adding large amounts of fiberglass, which weighed the ski down, not understanding how steel worked in the original Volant skis that negated the need for structural fiberglass layers.
 The production ski was also stiffer in the tail than the prototypes to balance it and prevent excessive "wheelie" behavior of an overbending tail.
-The first batch of 300 skis was produced in October of 2002 for the 2002-2003 ski season.
+The first batch of 300 skis was produced in October of 2002 for the 2002–2003 ski season.
 Marketing literature from 2002 show photos of the "V1" prototype Spatula featuring an image of a long-handled grill spatula rather than the production ski displaying a pat of melted butter as the graphic.
 Prior to full production, another pre-production prototype Spatula with the V2 sidewall was made with an orange butter decal rather than yellow, and the tip itself featured a red/white stylized "V" emblem that was used on other production Volant skis such as the Gravity 68, rather than the black/red "V" used on the Machete line.

-According to Ivor Allsop, a ski industry sales rep, the initial 300 ski production run may have simply been the initial delivery as the minimum quantity for any major European ski manufacturer was 1000 skis.
+According to Ivor Allsop, a ski industry sales rep, the initial 300-ski production run may have simply been the initial delivery, as the minimum quantity for any major European ski manufacturer was 1000 skis.
 The next portion of the production was likely 700 skis, although many of those may not have been delivered to North America.
 In the spring of 2003, Allsop purchased the remaining 530 pairs from Atomic after having sold 60 pairs from Gen-X sports.
-Allsop, a resident of Utah, had two pallets of Spatulas in his garage and would ship McConkey 20 pairs at a time for McConkey to sell at cost.
+Allsop, a resident of Utah, had two pallets of Spatula sks in his garage and would ship McConkey 20 pairs at a time for McConkey to sell at cost.
 Allsop distributed through Dave Steiner at what is now Palisades Tahoe, and Andy Gardner at Alta.
 The rest of the Spatulas he sold on eBay, taking approximately 18 months to liquidate them all due to the relative unpopularity.

-The Spatula appeared in its final form in marketing literature in 2003 for the 2003-2004 season.
-That literature only advertises a 186 cm Spatula.
+The Spatula appeared in its final form in marketing literature in 2003 for the 2003–2004 season.
+That literature advertises a 186 cm Spatula.
 However, Volant did produce a few 172 cm Spatulas for the 2003 trade shows that were intended for smaller skiers and for women.
 These skis do not appear in any advertising, but occasionally appear in the marketplace.

 Amer Group Plc., which owns Atomic, purchased Volant in December of 2003 from Huffy Corporation, granting Atomic all of Volant's patents, trademarks, and intellectual property.
-In particular this included the patents for using steel technology in Volant skis.
+In particular, this included the patents for using steel technology in Volant skis.